ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/00-introduction.md

 we are usually not interested in exactly how they are implemented, as long as they work as they should.
 For example, suppose we are making a telephone switchboard system that should be able to handle many calls at the same time.
-If all agents are busy, then the caller should be put on hold -- and probably we want to follow the principle "first-come-first-serve", so we want to use a *queue* for this.
+If all agents are busy, then the caller should be put on hold -- and probably we want to follow the principle "first-come-first-served", so we want to use a *queue* for this.
 But we are not interested if this queue is implemented using a dynamic array or a linked list, so we want to hide away this implementation-specific information.